 Update: On 30 January 2012 the Department for the Investigation of Police (DIP) announced that it would not investigate the three allegations of Border Police violence in Chris Whitman’s complaint of injury by a tear-gas grenade.
 The DIP also announced its decision to close the investigation of Ben Ronen’s complaint concerning his injury by a tear-gas grenade.
 On 3 May 2012, Att.
 Gaby Lasky appealed to the State Attorney on behalf of B'Tselem regarding these decisions by the DIP.
-On 30 January 2014 the Office of the State Attorney announced that it had decided to reject the appeal.
+On 30 January 2014 the Office of the State Attorney announced that it had decided to deny the appeal.

 Residents of the village a-Nabi Saleh, north-west of Ramallah, hold weekly popular protests against the takeover of the village’s land by settlers.
 On Friday, 13.5.2011, Border Police officers dispersed the protesters with severe violence even though the protesters did not throw stones or endanger the security forces in any way.
 During the breaking up of the protest, documented by B’Tselem volunteers Bilal Tamimi and Nariman Tamimi, Border Police officers beat protesters with their hands and with clubs, kicked them, swore at them, sprayed several people with pepper spray and arrested three female protesters using disproportionate force.